Shubham-9798/UI-Login-Register/README.md

 # login-register-using-particle.js
 **Login and Register templetes page**

-*It is responsive and nicely structured web page.particle.js also used in it.
-U used this in project*
+*It is responsive and nicely structured web page.**Particle.js** also used in it and it's really looking nice.
+U used this in project.*
 ## Login Page

 ![screenshot 2](https://user-images.githubusercontent.com/27036851/41072842-148393b2-69b5-11e8-9f53-d9bc8a2870f6.png)